erichowington/Anime-Nexus/README.md

 ## Backend

 **API: Created by Booker Ngoon**
-- Using Node, MongoDB, Mongoose, and JavaScript.
+- Using Node, MongoDB, Mongoose, Express and JavaScript.